Who may apply for an Early Voting ballot?

 How do I apply for and vote an Early Voting ballot?

 You can apply for an early voting ballot by contacting your County Clerk or Election Commissioner by mail, by fax, or by a scan/picture of your signed application and email it to your county election official.
+Please remember to write your driver’s license/state ID number on the application or attach a copy of an acceptable form of photo ID or reasonable impediment certification.

 How do I apply by mail?

 Print the online early voting application request form.
 Complete the form; then mail or fax it to your County Clerk or Election Commissioner.
 You can also scan or take a picture of your signed application and email it to your county election official.
+Please remember to write your driver’s license/state ID number on the application or attach a copy of an acceptable form of photo ID or reasonable impediment certification.

 Write to your County Clerk or Election Commissioner, including: